 Biosafety Risk Assessment / Risk Groups

 - Identify laboratory procedure hazards.
-Procedures that produce aerosols, working with sharps, working with animals, working with large/concentrated volumes of biohazardous agent(s) as well as many other procedures carried out in a typical laboratory can have varying levels of risk associated with.
+Procedures that produce aerosols, working with sharps, working with animals (zoonotic diseases), working with large/concentrated volumes of biohazardous agent(s), working with cell cultures derived from human/primate cultures or materials (bloodborne diseases) as well as many other procedures carried out in a typical laboratory can have varying levels of risk associated with them.

 Learn more about Hazard Reviews and Safety Protocols